top of page

 To reach one of the best shrines in Tokyo, Meiji Shrine, cross through one of the largest wooden torii gates in Japan and wander around a beautiful forested area.
 This experience will momentarily make you forget that you are in the center of the bustling city of Tokyo.

-To delve into a slice of Japanese history while admiring the shrine’s beautiful architecture and its collection of colorful sake barrels is one of those Tokyo cultural activities you can't afford to miss.
+To delve into a slice of Japanese history while admiring the shrine’s beautiful architecture and its collection of colorful sake barrels is one of those unique things to do in Tokyo you can't afford to miss.
 Meiji Shrine hours of operation are from sunrise to sunset, but undoubtedly, the best time to visit is during the weekend if you wish to get a chance of taking a glimpse at a traditional wedding ceremony.

 man in front of Torii Gate at Meiji Shrine entrance